KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-05-27-jetty-setup.md

 # Root Web App

 Notice that the URL for your web app contains the `HelloWorld` directory.
-This is useful if you have multiple web apps running on the same server, but you also might want to create a "top level" web app.
+This is useful if you have multiple web apps running on the same server, but you also might want to create a "top level" web app that doesn't include its name in its URL.
 To do that, create a web app named `root`.

 In your `webapps` directory, create another folder named `root`.
 And in that `root` folder, save this HTML to another file named `index.html`: